zanetworker/llama-stack/docs/docs/distributions/self_hosted_distro/dell.md

 # This is where the indices are persisted
 mkdir -p $HOME/chromadb

-podman run --rm -it \
+docker run --rm -it \
   --network host \
   --name chromadb \
   -v $HOME/chromadb:/chroma/chroma \